hasibzunair/viptt-net/README.md

 # ViPTT-Net: Video pretraining of spatio-temporal models for tuberculosis type classification

-ViPTT-Net is a method that pretrains a hybrid CNN-RNN based model on human activity recognition task, and then fine-tunes the model for the task of tuberculosis type classification from chest CT scans.
+ViPTT-Net is a method that pretrains a hybrid CNN-RNN based model on realistic videos for human activity recognition task.
+It is then fine-tuned on a dataset of chest CT scans for the task of tuberculosis type classification.

-It achieved 2nd place in the ImageCLEF 2021 Tuberculosis - TBT classification task.
+ViPTT-Net achieved 2nd place in the ImageCLEF 2021 Tuberculosis - TBT classification task.

 ## Resources

 * Paper (arXiv)
 * [Leaderboard results](https://www.aicrowd.com/challenges/imageclef-2021-tuberculosis-tbt-classification/leaderboards)